United Nations climate change negotiations: IIED at COP17

 With deforestation and forest degradation being the third largest global contributor to greenhouse gas emissions, forests have an enormous role to play in any attempts to combat climate change.
 The Reducing Emissions from Deforestation and Forest Degradation (REDD) scheme is an effort to create a financial value for the carbon stored in forests.
 "REDD+" goes beyond deforestation and forest degradation, and includes a role for conservation, sustainable management of forests and enhancement of forest carbon stocks.

 Our workshop featured a panel of speakers discussing their perspectives on how we can make REDD+ effective.
 IIED's James Mayers blogged about the event.

-The Development and Climate (D&C) Days event is organised by IIED and partners at every COP.
+The Development & Climate (D&C) Days event is organised by IIED and partners at every COP.
 It provides an informal space for politicians, scientists, NGO staff and practitioners to discuss key issues.

 The D&C Days film competition

 The winner of this 2011 D&C Days film competition was Ripples: Climate Change and Disaster Management in Bangladesh, a film made by Soren Vestergaard Neilsen for RDRS Bangladesh.

 Below is a playlist of ten shortlisted entries screened in Durban, beginning with the winning entry.
 Click 'next' to skip through the films or go to this page to view them separately.
 The films uploaded here are YouTube versions of the submitted competition-length films.

 The Climate Change Media Partnership (CCMP) is a joint initiative to improve media coverage of climate change.
 This year the CCMP awarded fellowships to journalists from 13 countries to enable them to attend the Durban COP.
 The 18 journalists – from Africa, Asia, Latin America, the Caribbean and the United States – reported on the negotiations and received training, editorial support and briefings from senior scientists.